gonzalo-brandan/gonzalo-brandan/README.md

 <h1 align="center">Hi 👋</h1>

-- 🌱 I'm a Network Engineer in training, currently preparing for Cisco CCNP.
-I enjoy working with routing, switching, wireless technologies, and network automation.
+- 🌐 I'm a CCNP-certified Network Engineer focused on enterprise networking, infrastructure, and continuous hands-on learning.
+I enjoy working with routing, switching, and wireless technologies.

-I'm currently building a full documentation blog with hands-on labs, configs, and study notes related to Cisco technologies.
+- 📝 I'm currently building a technical blog where I document labs, configurations, design decisions, and study notes related to Cisco technologies and real-world networking concepts.
 Click <a href="https://gonzalo-brandan.github.io">here</a> to see it.

 - 🤝 I’m looking for opportunities as a:

 Network Administrator
 Network Technician / Support Engineer
 NOC Engineer
 Junior Network Engineer
+IT Support

-I want to join a team where I can grow and work on real network infrastructure.
+I’m looking to join a team where I can keep growing, contribute to real infrastructure, and continue developing my skills in networking and operations.

 <p align="left">
 </p>